Pax (command): Command invocation

 The command for extracting the contents for an archive is the same as :

 It is possible to invoke these commands in a tar-like syntax as well:

 Compression

 Most implementations of pax use the (gzip) and (bzip2) switches for compression; this feature however, is not specified by POSIX.
-It is important to note that pax cannot append to compressed archives.
+Pax cannot append to compressed archives.

 Example for extracting a gzipped archive:

 As in tar and cpio, pax output can be piped to another compressor/decompressor program.
 As an example xz is used here:

 and listing an xz-compressed archive as the input:

 Format support

 POSIX.1-2001 requires that pax command supports the archive formats cpio, ustar and pax at a minimum.

 The versions of pax command that stem from the 4.4BSD implementation usually inherit the formats supported by that version, selectable via the option: